top of page

 Burra Heritage Passport

-Your passport also gives you a key to unlock the Redruth Gaol, Unicorn Brewery, Market Square Museum, Police Stables and Lock Up, Malowen Lowarth and many more interesting historical sites.
+The passport experience goes far beyond just the mine; it also gives you access to a range of other historic sites, including the Redruth Gaol, the Unicorn Brewery, the Market Square Museum, the Police Stables and Lock Up, Malowen Lowarth, and many more hidden gems around town.

 bottom of page